-This Amish Turkey Filling is deliciously crispy on the outside and soft and moist on the inside.
+This Amish Turkey and Stuffing Casserole is deliciously crispy on the outside and soft and moist on the inside.
 We love it as a Thanksgiving side dish or as a way to use up leftover turkey!

 There are affiliate links in this post – please read my full disclosure policy.